Ember.Handlebars.helpers Class packages/ember-handlebars-compiler/lib/main.js:119

 A boolean return value will insert a specified class name if the property

-and remove the class name if the property returns false
+returns true and remove the class name if the property returns false.

 A class name is provided via the syntax